(slight revisions 5/11/21 to make critique section a little less snarky. Corrected an attributed quote, 10/12/21)

-This was a much anticipated, much-hyped anti-social justice, anti-CRT book that I had hoped would be a good and fair critique of a very flawed movement.
+This was a much anticipated, much-hyped anti-social justice, anti-CRT book that I had hoped would be a good and fair critique of a flawed movement (every movement has its flaws).
 I wanted to like this book.
 I wanted to have a book that I could recommend to friends who are ‘all in’ in the CRT/Social Justice movement.
 I wanted a book that was fair, balanced, biblical, and culturally and historically attuned.
 This book fell woefully short of that.
-I gave it three stars on GoodReads because some chapters were great, others painfully bad.
+I gave it three stars on GoodReads because some chapters were good, yet others painfully bad; however, as I’ve ruminated on the book and seen how it’s been used as a conversation stopper, I’ve downgraded my review to two stars, believing it to be deeply polarizing, toxic, and “sloppily dogmatic.”

 A chapter by chapter would be great…but who has the time to write or read that!
 Here’s the good and the bad.